Mahdhir/Hardware-Project/README.md

 # Hardware-Project
 Contains the source code,schematic and simulation of my 1st year Hardware Project at college
+Code written in C language using Atmel Studio for ATEMGA 328P microcontroller